Is enclosed auto transport worth the extra cost?

 Enclosed auto transport is completely different then open auto transport.
 Compare the trucks used:

 Open Auto Transport Trailer …………………..
 Enclosed Auto Transport Trailer

 Open auto transport happens on 10 car carriers with 5 cars on the bottom and 5 cars on the top.
 This does leave the cars exposed to the elements, although not as exposed as if they were being driven.
 The elements that the cars are exposed to are wind, dirt, dust, tiny pieces of rocks, dust and twigs, snow, ice, rain and once in a while hail.

 Enclosed auto transport will cost between 75% and 100% more then open auto transport so the cost benefits may vary from person to person and may depend upon the newness of the paint job.
 New cars are shipped from Detroit and the ports to dealers on open auto transport trucks because the factory paint jobs are very tough.
 New or Candy paint jobs may be softer and more prone to catch dust.

 Do wintry conditions call for enclosed transportation?
 If my car is not shipped enclosed, will it get covered in sand from the road?

 Enclosed auto transport happens in containers that are completely enclosed and locked down.
 There are no more than 2 or 3 cars per truckload.
 There is no exposure to the elements.
 To load extra cars, the trailers must be equipped with special equipment for the vehicle bay, as pictured below.

 Enclosed Auto Transport Quotes

 Before you make your final decision, our website is designed to help you accurately price vehicle shipping costs.
-By filling out our online form for enclosed auto transport quotes, you will get our absolutely lowest price.
-If you just can’t wait, just call us now at 800-930-7417.
+By filling out our online form for enclosed auto transport quotes, you will get a fantastically low price.
+If you just can’t wait, call us now at 800-930-7417.
 We think you will be surprised by how affordable shipping with American Auto Shipping can be!

 Enclosed Sports Car Transport Trailer